Creating Growth

 Adam Kerj, CCO at Accenture Interactive and Jury President in Digital Marketing at D&AD Awards.

-If there’s a single takeaway lesson from the PwC report it’s this:
+If there’s a single takeaway lesson from the PwC report, it’s this:

 Growth is a choice by the leadership.
 But it is designed by the company.

-The word design is of course particularly interesting to us.
+The word design is, of course, particularly interesting to us.

 Creative professionals are often on the receiving end of business strategies.
 But mounting evidence suggests that creativity is one of the most important factors in designing and delivering growth.
+In Adobe’s ‘How Creativity Impacts Business’ report, companies that foster creativity are 3.5x more likely to outperform their peers in terms of revenue growth.

-Unsurprisingly McKinsey has also produced its own research into how growth can be created.
+Unsurprisingly, McKinsey has also produced its own research into how growth can be created.
 Focussing on the leader rather than the company, it identified the beliefs and behaviours of those who drive healthy, sustainable growth.

 Many of the core characteristics identified can be best designed by brand-minded leaders.
 These leaders set out bold ambitions and inspire others to join them in achieving extraordinary things.
 They create the culture, environment and focus required, and equip their teams with the confidence, clarity and tools to excel in their work.